 From the international kitchen we are pleased to present fresh and fabulous cuisine from our local cultural communities including Greek souvlaki, Russian pancakes, Maori hangi, Filipino skewers, and traditional Macedonian pastries.
-Local popular Pako food traders will also be open to tantalise your tastebuds including 63 degrees, Two Sugars, Box Office, Ambrosia, Tulip and Nordenfine Ice cream just to name a few.
-There will also be plenty more food vans complementing the festival including Paellamigos, Gozeleme, Brazilian Copa Food truck, Timboon Ice Cream, Greek donuts, Healthy Slushies, Japanese food, Iced Teas and Chocolate fountain.
+Local popular Pako food traders will also be open to tantalise your tastebuds including 63 degrees, Two Sugars, Box Office, Tulip and Nordenfine Ice cream just to name a few.
+There will also be plenty more food vans complementing the festival including Gozeleme, Timboon Ice Cream, Sri Lankan Food, Japanese food, Jamaican Food, Sri Lankan Food Iced Teas and Chocolate fountain.

 If you haven’t tried some of these cuisines before – now is your chance to dine like you’re on a world trip.
 And for those with more conservative taste – you’ll find plenty of options from hot potatoes to salads, slices, pies and pastries.

 The cultural delights available from our local cultural communities in 2016 include:

 Russian: We will see Blini (pancakes), Piroshki (potato and meat), Golubtsi (cabbage rolls) and cakes.

 Filipino: Have been making the same popular dish for the past 35 years at Pako Festa “Inihaw”:Pork skewers

 Indonesian: Rendang, Chicken Curry, Cap cay (vegetarian stir Fry), Curry Puffs, Chicken Satay

 Macedonian: Kebapi: Mince meat skinless sausages, Cabbage salad, Pastries: Cheese and Spinach, A selection of Traditional Macedonian Sweets